Washington Quarters

 Designer

-Sculptor John Flanagan initially designed the Washington quarter dollar upon being requested by the bicentennial committee members formed by congress.
-The committee suggested a Washington a half dollar, but the congress gave the orders to replace standing liberty quarter.
+Sculptor John Flanagan initially designed the Washington quarter dollar upon being requested by the bicentennial committee members formed by Congress.
+The committee suggested a Washington half dollar, but Congress gave the orders to replace the Standing Liberty Quarter.
 The committee sought sculptor Laura Gardin Fraser.
-In the event of selection, the congress accepted John Flanagan’s design after the treasury secretary chose his design amongst others presented by Laura Gardin Fraser.
+In the event of selection, Congress accepted John Flanagan’s design after the treasury secretary chose his design amongst others presented by Laura Gardin Fraser.

 Design

-Congress intended to replace the walking liberty a half dollar, but they opted to permanently change the standing liberty quarter where they proposed the image of Washington to appear on the observe of the new coin.
+Congress intended to replace the Walking Liberty half dollar, but they opted to permanently change the Standing Liberty Quarter where they proposed the image of Washington to appear on the obverse of the new coin.
 The coin had a mass of 6.25g with a diameter of 24.3mm, a reeded edge, and an orientation of 180 degrees.
 It consists of 75% copper and 25% nickel.
-The series of Washington silver quarters weighed consisted of 90% silver and 10% copper.
+The series of Washington silver quarters consisted of 90% silver and 10% copper.

 The new silver quarters entered circulation in 1932 but remained coated with silver until the Mint transitioned to copper-nickel.
 After 1965, all the coins issued for circulation didn’t have any silver.